 Failover in ClusterControl

 ClusterControl applies industry best practices to make sure that the failover process is performed correctly.
-It also ensures that the process will be safe – default settings are intended to abort the failover if possible issues are detected.
+It has been rigorously tested to ensure that the process is safe, with default settings intended to abort the failover if possible issues are detected.
 Those settings can be overridden by the user should they want to prioritize failover over data safety.

-Once a master failure has been detected by ClusterControl, a failover process is initiated and a first failover hook is immediately executed:
+Once a master failure has been detected, a failover process is initiated and a first failover hook is immediately executed:

 Next, master availability is tested.